gica3618/pythonradex/docs/theory.rst

 where :math:`x_k=\frac{n_k}{n}` is the fractional population of level :math:`k`.
 In the above equation, the positive terms populate the level, while the negative terms depopulate the level.

-The level populations can be computed by solving this linear system of equations.
-But there is a problem: we see that to solve for the level populations, we need to know the radiation field :math:`\bar{J}`.
-This is a fundamental issue in radiative transfer: to compute the radiation field, we need to know the level population.
-But in order to compute the level population, we need to know the radiation field.
+The level populations can be determined by solving this linear system of equations.
+But there is a problem: to solve for the level populations, we need to know the radiation field :math:`\bar{J}`, which itself depends on the level populations.

 Escape probability
 ---------------------